Magdalena Valerio

 Magdalena Valerio Cordero (born 27 September 1959), is a Spanish legal expert and politician, of the PSOE, that has spent most of her political career in the autonomous community of Castilla-La Mancha.
 She currently serves as president of the Council of State since 2022.
 Previously, she was Minister of Labour, Migrations and Social Security of the Government of Spain between 2018 and 2020, when she was succeeded by Yolanda Díaz and José Luis Escrivá.

 Biography

 Origins and career

-Born in Torremocha, province of Cáceres, on 27 September 1959, she studied Law at the Complutense University of Madrid, graduating there in 1985.
+Born in Torremocha, province of Cáceres, on 27 September 1959, she studied law at the Complutense University of Madrid, graduating there in 1985.
 She has been a resident of Guadalajara since 1989.
-She worked as an exam coach and Area coordinator of Labour and Social Security in the Centro de Estudios Velázquez-ADAMS between 1986-1990.
+She worked as an exam coach and Area coordinator of Labour and Social Security in the Centro de Estudios Velázquez-ADAMS between 1986 and 1990.
 She is an officer of the Social Security Management Body and the Employment Management Scale of the INEM (National Employment Sistem).
-She also worked as head of the Bureau of Personnel in the Provincial Directorate of the INSERSO (Old Age and Social Services Institute) of Guadalajara between 1991-1994 and later as Deputy Director of Economic-Administrative Management and provincial secretary of the INSALUD of Guadalajara between 1994 and 1999.
+She also worked as head of the Bureau of Personnel in the Provincial Directorate of the INSERSO (Old Age and Social Services Institute) of Guadalajara between 1991 and 1994 and later as Deputy Director of Economic-Administrative Management and provincial secretary of the INSALUD of Guadalajara between 1994 and 1999.